 As you cruise around Phu Quoc on your motorbike you’ll see lots of pepper plantations throughout the island.
-And it’s definitely worth a stop to purchase a bag or two of peppercorns to take home with you since some people say that Phu Quoc pepper is the best variety in all of Asia!
+And it’s definitely worth a stop to purchase a bag or two of peppercorns to take home with you.
+Some people say that Phu Quoc pepper is the best variety in all of Asia!
 You can stop at virtually any of the pepper plantations on the island to check out the vines (they don’t do guided tours per se) and pick up a few souvenirs.

 If you don’t have time to stop at a pepper plantation but want to sample the goods, don’t worry, you can pick up a bag at the airport on your way home.